namxo/passwords/README.md

 ##### 2015-2016, Fallon Turner <fcturner@users.noreply.github.com>
 [View this app on apps.owncloud.org.](https://apps.owncloud.com/content/show.php/Passwords?content=170480)

 ###### This app cannot be installed from within ownCloud, since this system demands repackaging of releases and kills the possibility to freely use GitHub master versions.
+[READ MORE](https://github.com/fcturner/passwords#installation)

 #### Overview
 Click [here for the gallery with more screenshots](https://github.com/fcturner/passwords/wiki/ownCloud-Passwords-%7C-Gallery-(screenshots)).